Spine surgery

 Conclusion

-The idea of being paralyzed after spine surgery is understandably frightening, but the truth is that it is extraordinarily rare.
-Thanks to modern imaging, minimally invasive techniques, and real-time nerve monitoring, today’s spine surgeries are safer and more effective than ever before.
+The idea of paralysis after spine surgery is understandably frightening, and it should be discussed directly during surgical planning.
+Thanks to modern imaging, minimally invasive techniques, and real-time nerve monitoring, today’s spine surgeries are planned with more imaging, monitoring, and safeguards than in the past.

 At PPSI, our board-certified spine surgeons, pain management doctors, podiatrists, and chiropractors work together to provide comprehensive, compassionate care.
-We don’t just perform surgery—we support you from diagnosis to full recovery, ensuring your safety and long-term spinal health.
+We don’t just perform surgery—we support you from diagnosis to recovery goals, supporting safety planning and long-term spine health.

 If you or a loved one are considering spine surgery and have concerns about paralysis or other risks, we encourage you to speak with our specialists.
-Knowledge, preparation, and expert care are the best ways to approach spine surgery with confidence.
+Knowledge, preparation, and clinical evaluation are practical ways to approach spine surgery with clearer expectations.